mdiep/composition-talk/The Composition and Decomposition of Software.md

 2. We want to minimize the coupling and maximize the cohesion at every level
 3. If you try to mostly write functional functions, then:
   1. Innermost layers will be Functional
-  2. Middle layers will be Indirect
+  2. Middle layers will be Higher-Order
   3. Outermost layers will by Primitive
   4. You’ll end up with more value types
     - We tend to resist creating new types